new5558/chula-course-faculty-prediction-demo/README.md

 You may need [git LFS](https://git-lfs.github.com/) for cloning this repo.

 Run on docker compose:
-`docker-compose -f docker-compose.dev.yml up jupyter --build`
+`docker-compose -f docker-compose.dev.yml up streamlit --build`